coyotespike/covid19-images/README.md

 This repo uses submodules to include forks of other projects which are building COVID-19-related datasets.

-For examples, ieee8023 has collected positive CT scans.
-When you find a novel positive CT scan, submit a PR to ieee8023.
+For examples, ieee8023 has collected positive CT scans from academic papers.
+When you find a novel positive CT scan in an academic paper, submit a PR to ieee8023.
 When his repo is updated, this repo's subproject will sync with upstream and include that new image.

 In this way, datasets can be built modularly.
 Each dataset owner can validate, clean, and tag the images.